stjohnsucc/stjohnsucc.github.io/content/about/index.md

 ---
 type: about
 linktitle: About
-title: Welcome to St. John's United Church of Christ!
+title: Welcome to Partnership Place!
 seo_title: About
-description: Welcome to St. John's United Church of Christ!
+description: Welcome to Partnership Place!
+toc: true
 ---

+## St. John's United Church of Christ

 St. John’s United Church of Christ is more than just a place of worship.
 We are an enduring family.
 Some of our members have been attending our church since they were children.
 Some still remember when the sanctuary had a balcony with a lovely view of the little stained-glass window in what is now the attic, or when the back wall of the sanctuary was covered in decorative organ pipes before we hired a struggling, formerly-incarcerated person during the Great Depression to paint the now-iconic “Man with a Hoe” which adorns the sanctuary wall.